 - If you take a “hop-on, hop-off” trolley tour and your guide is bland, hop-off and catch the next trolley.
 Two standout guides were Wayne and Stew!
 We enjoyed their entertaining style!

 - With Savannah travel, you can skip hotels that serve breakfast, unless taking the kids.
-There’s sooo much good food to enjoy in Savannah, that you’ll want to dine out.
-(I spent about $100 on dining for a four day trip and was never hungry!)
+There are so many great restaurants in Savannah, that you’ll want to dine out.

 - Wear comfortable walking shoes, not brand new.
 Savannah is a walking city, and you’ll want happy feet!